 Unreal Engine: Windows PC, Mac OS X, iOS, Android, VR, Linux, SteamOS, HTML5, Xbox One, and PS4.

-Unity 3D: Windows PC, Mac OS X, Linux, Web Player, WebGL, VR(including Hololens), SteamOS, iOS, Android, Windows Phone 8, Tizen, Android TV and Samsung SMART TV, as well as Xbox One & 360, PS4, Playstation Vita, and Wii U. It seems Unity is the winner in this area.
+Unity 3D: Windows PC, Mac OS X, Linux, Web Player, WebGL, VR(including Hololens), SteamOS, iOS, Android, Windows Phone 8, Tizen, Android TV and Samsung SMART TV, as well as Xbox One & 360, PS4, Playstation Vita, and Wii U. With over 25 platforms supported, it seems Unity is the winner in this area.

-With the release of Unity 5 came many new features that enabled developers to make beautiful, next-gen AAA games.
-But it seems Unreal is one step ahead in nearly every area of graphics: terrain, particles, post processing effects, shadows & lighting, and shaders all look amazing in Unreal Engine 4.
+With the release of Unity 5 came many new features that enabled developers to make beautiful, next-gen games.
+Unity 2018 brought us the Scriptable Render Pipeline.
+Combining that with Quixel’s Megascans delivered AAA level graphics showcasing the new capability of the Unity engine.
+But it seems Unreal is still one step ahead in graphics; it is naturally more equipped to produce more realistic results in terrain, particles, post processing effects, shaders, and more.

 Ease of Use

 Unity has always been known for their easy to use interface where beginners can jump right in and start making games.
-Though Unreal Engine 4 was a major improvement, they still take second place behind Unity in the area of user experience.
+Though Unreal Engine 4 was a major improvement over UE3, they still take second place behind Unity in the area of user experience.

 Both interfaces are very similar, with toolbars and settings within resizable & movable windows.
 Unreal’s UI is still quite bloated and complex.
 Everything takes longer and is more complicated than it should be.
 Assets take a long time to import and save, and simple tasks require extra, unnecessary steps.
 Unity 3D is fast, and the interface is quick and responsive.
 It’s so light that it can run on Windows XP (SP2), while UE4 requires at least Windows 7 64-bit.
-Though the final product can look nicer in Unreal than in Unity, getting there takes longer and much more effort, especially for beginners.
+Though the final product may look nicer in Unreal than in Unity, getting there can take longer and require more effort, especially for beginners.

 Unity Tech offers many amazing services such as Unity Ads, Everyplay (for recording & sharing mobile gameplay), Unity Multiplayer, Analytics, Cloud Build, Performance Reporting, Premium Support, and more.